Meenakshi5055/mastering_html/lists.md

 ```
 [◀️ Run the code](https://meenakshi5055.github.io/mastering_html/)

-*Or else press full-stop " . " to run the code, it directly takes you to the VS-Code.*
+*Or else press full-stop (" . ") to run the code, it directly takes you to the VS-Code.*

+- Use ordered lists when the sequence of items matters.
+Changing the order alters the meaning or success of the information.

 **Attributes**